ministryofjustice/serve-opg/README.md

     docker kill $(docker ps -q)
     # delete all stopped containers with
     docker rm $(docker ps -a -q)
-    # delete all images with
+    # delete all images
     docker rmi $(docker images -q)

-## Dev notes
+# Dev notes
 composer libs are updated with PHP 5.5.38
+(in order to have them aligned with Digideps and make it easier to start with digideps component if needed )